codelation/rails-manifest-plugin/README.md

 **Heroku Config Variables**

-We install all webpack packages as development dependencies in order to more easily keep track of our app's depencencies, so we need Herokku's nodejs buildpack to install dev dependencies so webpack can compile the assets.
+We install all webpack packages as development dependencies in order to more easily keep track of our app's depencencies, so we need Heroku's nodejs buildpack to install dev dependencies so webpack can compile the assets.
 This is done by setting the config variable `NPM_CONFIG_PRODUCTION` to `false`.

 ```